Ruby-Dragon/Ruby-Dragon/README.md

 #### If you are interested in collaboration, feel free to pull request away!

-Currently learning: Godot, Shaders/Materials, OpenGL, and Blender!
+Currently learning: Godot, Shaders/Materials, and Blender!

 Looking forward to joining some Open Source projects!